EU-Mexico TRADE RELATIONS

 EU imports from Mexico: 18.4 billion USD in 2015

-EU imports from Mexico amounted to 20.4 billion USD in 2015, which represents a decrease of 9.6% compared to 2014 and 236.3% above their 1999 level.
-The main product group was fuels and mining products although it decreased significatly in percentages terms 21% against 33% of last year followed by transport equipment, although its exports dropped 11% compared to 2013), industrial machinery (12%) and electric equipment (10%).
+EU imports from Mexico amounted to 18.4 billion USD in 2015, which represents a decrease of 9.6% compared to 2014 and 236.3% above their 1999 level.
+The main product group was fuels and mining products although it decreased significatly in percentages terms 21% against 33% of last year followed by transport equipment (18)%, industrial machinery (14%) electric equipment (12%) and optical equipment (4.2%).
 Apart from oil and unlike most other Latin American economies, Mexico is primarily a supplier of manufactured goods and not a raw materials provider.

 EU Investment in Mexico: USD 155.8 billion USD accumulated flow in 16 years (2000–15)